tankh99/tp/docs/DeveloperGuide.md

 In enhancing the search functionality within CogniCare, the implementation of an AND constraint for search queries was paramount.
 This feature allows counsellors to refine search criteria, leading to more precise and relevant search results.
 For example, counsellors can search for a patient using a combination of (partial name AND partial phone number AND partial email address).
 Only parameter is required, the others are optional.

-This enhancement was driven for the need of:
+This enhancement was driven by the need of:
 1. Improved Search Accuracy: By allowing multiple criteria to be specified, counsellors can narrow down search results to the most relevant patients (as the SoC cohort is quite large).
 2. Efficiency: Enables quicker access to patient records by reducing the time spent sifting through irrelevant patient information.